-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Myelin sheath

-- What does a motor neuron do?
+- What does a sensory neuron do?

-5 Multiple Choice Questions
+5 Multiple choice questions

 - The part of the neuron that contains the nucleus and receives information from the dendrites

 - The "little brain" that controls your complex muscle movements, helping you to maintain balance